What’s the procedure if you need to cancel your event?

 It’s always up to you as an organizer to decide if you want to pay back the registration fee, pay back a part of it, create a new event for next year and offer your participants to move their registrations or do nothing.
 Usually this is announced before the event, so that the participants knows what to expect.

-Refundable Booking: If you have Refundable Booking added to your registration, this will not be covering any registration fees if you as an organizer cancel your event, and this fee is also non-refundable by us.
+Booking protection: If you have Booking Protection enabled in your registration, this will not be covering any registration fees if you as an organizer cancel your event, and this fee is also non-refundable by us.
 Read more about the service here.
-It’s also connected to the original registration, so if a participant move their registration to next yer, the refundable booking is not longer valid for that registration.
+The booking protection is connected to the original registration, so if a participant decides to move their registration to following year; the booking protection is not longer valid for the new entry.

 Last but not least - if you want any tips for how to attract more participants to your event, we have a lot of inspiring articles on our Organizer Page.
 For example this one: